 - Yamato Nadeshiko: A beautiful Japanese woman in a kimono who is gentle, supportive, motherly, wise and incredibly strong-willed.
 This is why all the courtesans of Yoshiwara look up to her.

 Voiced by: Yuko Sanpei

 Seita is a young Street Urchin who tries to survive on his own after his caretaker died.
-He lives by pilfering bypassers' money in the streets of Kabukicho so he can save enough money to meet his mother Hinowa, the highest ranked courtesan in Yoshiwara.
+He lives by pickpocketing on the streets of Kabukicho so he can save enough money to meet his mother Hinowa, the highest ranked courtesan in Yoshiwara.

 - Death by Childbirth: His real mother was a courtesan who became pregnant and was kept hidden by the other courtesans, but died when she finally gave birth to him, leading to Hinowa adopting him.

 - Expy: Seita is basically what would happen to younger Enishi should the latter have a kind caretaker and his sister is still around.